OpenZeppelin/ethernaut/gamedata/descriptions/levels/privacy.md

-The creator of this contract was careful enough to make its data private, so that it cannot be unlocked by anyone.
-Yet, you surely can overcome this protection mechanism.
-Right?
+The creator of this contract was careful enough to protect the sensitive areas of its storage.

 Unlock this contract to beat the level.